-If the Fed actually hikes rates and/or reduces debt monetization, we can expect the financial markets to promptly correct, after which Jerome Powell and the FOMC will almost certainly beat a hasty retreat.
+If the Fed hikes rates and/or reduces debt monetization, we can expect the financial markets to promptly correct, after which Jerome Powell and the FOMC will almost certainly beat a hasty retreat.

 Inflation Data Continues Heating Up

 Jerome Powell wants Americans to believe rising prices are temporary.
-The truth is higher prices are the byproduct of the massive amounts of stimulus coming from the Fed and from Congress.
+The truth is higher prices are the byproduct of the massive amounts of stimulus coming from the Fed and Congress.

 The rise in prices is only as temporary as the policies behind them.
-And, as Ronald Reagan observed, "nothing lasts longer than a temporary government program."
+And, as Ronald Reagan observed, "Nothing lasts longer than a temporary government program."

 Eviction and Foreclosure Moratorium Scheduled to End June 30th